polterguy/polterguy.github.io/documentation/magic.lambda.mime/index.md

 # Parsing and creating MIME messages with Hyperlambda

-Magic Lambda MIME gives you the ability to parse and create MIME messages from Hyperlambda.
+magic.lambda.mime gives you the ability to parse and create MIME messages from Hyperlambda.
 The project contains the following slots.

 * __[mime.parse]__ - Parses a MIME message, and returns it as a lambda object
+* __[mime.create]__ - Creates a MIME message for you, and returns the entire message as text, being the MIME entity
 * __[.mime.parse]__ - Parses a native MimeEntity for you, and returns it as a lambda object (not for usage directly from Hyperlambda code)
-* __[mime.create]__ - Creates a MIME message for you, and returns the entire message as text, being the MIME entity
 * __[.mime.create]__ - Creates a MIME message for you, and returns it as a native MimeEntity object (not for usage directly from Hyperlambda code)

 ## Parsing MIME messages